 The hormone chip can also be a decision-making aid for surgical castration.
 Whether the chip promotes tumor diseases has not been proven.
 There are also chemical injections and tablets that have a similar effect.
 However, their duration of action is shorter, so they have to be administered every six weeks or so.

-As long as your male dog does not suffer from a disease, you can try a chemical castration first, in order to be able to decide afterwards more clearly whether a surgical castration is meaningful.
+As long as your male dog does not suffer from a disease, you can try a chemical castration first, to be able to decide afterwards more clearly whether a surgical castration is meaningful.

 Please keep in mind that you cannot reverse a surgical neutering.